Christopher Markey: Political career

 In March 2010, Markey announced his candidacy to succeed John F. Quinn, who was running for Bristol County Sheriff.
-He had intended to run for district attorney until incumbent Sam Sutter declined to run for Massachusetts Attorney General.
 Markey defeated Dartmouth Democratic Town Committee chairman Raymond Medeiros and Dartmouth Finance Committee member Jason Wentworth in the Democratic primary and Dartmouth selectman Joe Michaud in the general election.
 He has run unopposed in all subsequent general elections except for 2014, when he defeated Republican Patrick Curran.

 In 2022, Markey faced a primary challenge from Cameron S. Costa, a student member of the Massachusetts Board of Education.
 Markey defeated Costa by 2,341 votes.

 As of 2024, Markey represents all of Dartmouth and a portion of Ward 1 in New Bedford.

+Campaign for Bristol County District Attorney

+In January 2026, Markey announced he will not run for re-election as a State Representative and instead run for Bristol County District Attorney, after incumbent DA Thomas Quinn announced he will not seek re-election.